Forces Help to Buy

 To apply, access the Joint Personnel Administration system, using the Self-Service Application for Forces Help to Buy.
 There are full instructions online.

 You will also need to find a mortgage lender to loan you the remaining amount of property costs.
-A Mortgage Broker can help you find mortgage companies to accept you, and most mainstream providers are supporting the Forces Help to Buy Scheme.
+A Mortgage Broker can help you find mortgage companies to accept you.

 What kind of mortgage can I get?